wip descriptions for new ideas

 Explanatory video...Thinking then of the tar roofing paper we had in Sweden for hundred years which still is in use for simple shelters.
 It is supported by a thin wooden panel which easily could be substituted with bamboo.

-For cover, an interesting option is then a thin, woven bamboo mat stapled to slats as support.
+Details: AsphaltLayer+BamboMatFor cover, an interesting option is then a thin, woven bamboo mat stapled to slats as support, like purlins.
 On top, a bitumen layer is spread and then sprinkled with light sand.
-The complete assembly can then be rolled over the ridge, eave-to-eave, and the slats fixed to purlins.
-If the purlins are cut slightly oversize, pressing them down when fixing, will create good rainwater run-off.
+The complete assembly can then be rolled over the ridge, eave-to-eave, and the slats fixed to trusses.
+If the slats/purlins are cut slightly oversize, pressing them down when fixing, will create a good rainwater run-off effect.

 If Natural Rubber still is produced like in Brazil, Malaysia, Liberia?
 And if small-scale vulcanizing (basically heat+pressure) is possible, you have a new, fossil-free, waterproof roof cover!